bizzyvinci/DEX-Analytics-Dashboard/README.md

 The dashboard contains all visualizations that are currently used by DEXes and more.
 Happy building and I'm an issue away.

+## Bad news
+Every component and page is working now **but** some of my data aggregation seems wrong, as well as some bizarre results from the API.

 ### A few notes for Covalent team
 * API is slow sometimes.
+(Ok, I think it's too damn slow).
+And it breaks sometimes, a few times.
 * There's usually spike in 30d chart data for this [ecosystem endpoint](https://api.covalenthq.com/v1/{chain_id}/xy=k/{dexname}/ecosystem/).
 It is a common error among all DEXes but it disappears sometimes.
 Also, I noticed that such spikes are not in 7d chart datas.
 * Allow parameters such as page, offset, limit and sort for some of the endpoints.